 Transportation

 Transportation is another common deductible for most freelancers.
-If you are traveling to and from work, meeting clients, or buying supplies for your business, you will be able to factor that into paying less money during tax season.
+If you are travelling to and from work, meeting clients, or buying supplies for your business, you will be able to factor that into paying less money during tax season.

-For example, if you are using your personal vehicle for business needs, keep track of the receipts for anything related to your car for business use.
+For example, if you are using your vehicle for business needs, keep track of the receipts for anything related to your car for business use.

 That includes maintenance, repairs, mileage, and fuel.
 Make sure you’re up to date with the standard mileage rate allowed, as the IRS makes changes to the rate annually.
-In 2021, the mileage rate was set to 56 cents per mile.
+In 2024, the mileage rate was set to 67 cents per mile.

 Your travel deductible covers train and plane fares, car rentals or hotel stays if it’s associated with your business.
-Make sure to keep a log of your receipts for this in order to be able to use them for tax time.
+Make sure to keep a log of your receipts for this to be able to use them for tax time.
 These days most purchases are made by card.
 You can leverage your debit or credit card to easily keep a file of your receipts and print them out during tax season.

 Charity Contributions

 If you are someone who donates to charity, it’s good news that your contributions won’t be overlooked.
-Donating to charity as a freelancer can get you a deduction on your personal tax return.
+Donating to charity as a freelancer can get you a deduction on your tax return.
 Before you can get a deduction, the IRS has to approve the organization you are donating to.
 If you need to know what type of charities you can donate to, the IRS provides types of charities that are deductible.

 If you’re looking to donate to a charity just to get a deduction, this option might not be for you.
 The money you donate is going to help whichever organization you’re supporting.
 There are over a dozen charitable organizations you can donate to.
 Just determine what cause is most important to you.